Aalto-CFD/DLBFoam/README.md

 }
 ```
 * (Optional) Set the refmapping as active in chemistryProperties file if you want to
-    use the reference mapping method (you have to add an empty ```refmapping{}``` dict
+    use the reference mapping method:
-    even if you do not use it):

 ```
 refmapping
 {
     active  true;

-    mixtureFractionProperties
+refmapping
 {
-        oxidizerMassFractions
-        {
-            N2       0.77;
-            O2       0.23;
+    active          true;
+    field           Z;
+    min             0;
+    max             1e-4;
 }

-        fuelMassFractions
-        {
-            NC12H26       1.0;
-        }

-        #include "$FOAM_CASE/constant/foam/thermo.foam"
-    }
-    tolerance	1e-4;  // mixture fraction tolerance
+    tolerance	1e-4;  // field tolerance
     deltaT	2; // temperature tolerance
 }
 ```
-Reference mapping uses mixture fraction (Z) and maps a reference solution to reference
+Reference mapping uses a given field and maps a reference solution to reference
 cells satisfying a condition.

-The entry above sets the Z=0 and Z=1 conditions from given mass fractions.
-For each
+You can use mixture fraction (Z) field by setting up the mixture fraction function object with `executeInterval` set on every time step.

+In the example above, for each
-CFD iteration it finds a reference solution where Z<tolerance and solves the chemistry.
+CFD iteration DLBFoam finds a reference solution where min<Z<max and solves the chemistry.
 Subsequent cells following the same condition are mapped from this reference solution.

 (Optional) When deltaT is explicitly set, the mapper also checks the temperature